TimSchulz1991/msp4-django-8gag/README.md

     - signal.py shows no errors
     - urls.py shows no errors
     - views.py shows no errors
+    - other files (settings.py/env.py) have errors about lines being too long, which cannot really be fixed

 - [JSHint](https://jshint.com/) shows no errors.